 How can one become eligible under Section 12A?

 The eligibility criteria for the registration of Section 12A are set by the department of income tax.
 As per the criteria the incorporated trusts, Section 8 companies and societies which provide public welfare and do not earn a profit through them are considered eligible for Section 12A registration.
 The trusts or societies can be religious, welfare, and charitable to be eligible for the same.
-The trusts or societies which are private or only owned by family are not eligible to the Section 12A registration.
-Once the trust or organization is eligible they must fill the 10A form through online application.
-The digital signature is required for the applicant trust or organization to file 10A.
+The trusts or societies which are private or only owned by the family are not eligible to the Section 12A registration.
+Once the trust or the organisation is eligible, they must fill the 10A form through online application.
+The digital signature is required for the applicant trust or organisation to file 10A.
 The 10A form can also be filed electronically through the electronic verification code.

 While registering for Section 12A, along with the 12A application form other key documents are required for the trusts, societies and organizations.
 The documentation required is:

 - Copy of registration with registrar of companies or public trusts or firms and societies